asrayaiwangsan-ai/AsrayAgent/readme.md

 export ASRAY_BASE_DIR your_path
 (Note: `asraydata` is a reference value for `ASRAY_BASE_DIR`.)

-python test.py  --thread-di = your_id
+python test.py  --thread-id = your_id

 ## You can continue the conversation through your_id